 Gut health and glucose levels may not sound like they have much to do with each other, but they’re more interconnected than you might think.

-In fact, as we discussed in our recent article on the importance of a healthy gut, your gastrointestinal health greatly affects your glucose levels.
+As we discussed in our recent article on the importance of a healthy gut, your gastrointestinal health greatly affects your glucose levels.
 By lowering inflammation in the gut, the risk of insulin sensitivity and metabolic disease are both reduced, which can also help prevent type 2 diabetes.

 During the digestion process, the small intestine works to further digest the food once it leaves the stomach, then absorbing nutrients and converting carbohydrates into glucose.
 As this organ plays a key role in the breakdown of the nutrients you consume, healthy gut function is crucial for maintaining healthy glucose levels.